getsentry/sentry-docs/src/collections/_documentation/cli/configuration.md

 `SENTRY_HTTP_MAX_RETRIES` (_http.max_retries_):

 : Sets the maximum number of retry attempts for upload operations (e.g., uploads of release files and debug symbols).
+The default is `5`.

 (_ui.show_notifications_):